knowledgeupdate/indoors-floor-filter-js/README.md

           var portalUrl = ""; // the web scene's hosting portal URL; example: https://myPortal/portal
           var websceneId = ""; // the web scene's item id

-          // If your web scene does not contain layers named "Facilities" and "Levels"
-          // (for example, the Facilities layer is named "Facilities Textured"),
-          // the widget must be manually configured with references to those layers. var facilitiesUrl = ""; // REST service endpoint URL of the Facilities layer var levelsUrl = ""; // REST service endpoint URL of the Levels layer
+          // When using a webscene, must point facilitiesUrl and levelsUrl to 2D layers var facilitiesUrl = ""; // REST service endpoint URL of the 2D Facilities layer var levelsUrl = ""; // REST service endpoint URL of the 2D Levels layer

           esriConfig.portalUrl = portalUrl;
           var portal = new Portal({